 In meeting these objectives, the ACRP funds climate research by issuing regular calls for research proposals.
-In addition, the ACRP welcomes activities undertaken by the recently founded Climate Change Center Austria (CCCA).
+In addition, the ACRP welcomes activities undertaken by the Climate Change Center Austria (CCCA).
 The goal of the CCCA is to improve the quality and efficiency of climate research in Austria, and to increase its international visibility, by strengthening cooperation among Austrian researchers and research institutions.
-ACRP activities are guided by an international steering committee.
+ACRP activities are guided by an international Steering Committee.

-03. Objectives and scope of the programme
+3.0 Objectives and scope of the programme